data-lessons/library-git-DEPRECATED/Git_lesson.md

 ---
 ### Hour Two
-* First 20 minutes or so - reinforcing how git works.
+* First 20 minutes or so - reinforcing how Git works.
   - Draw diagrams of things covered so far
-  - express language in 'non git' way.
+  - express language in 'non Git' way.

-* Build on first hour and make pull requests to a github pages site. @davanstrien Setup before hand. site will link to some repositories useful for librarians/dh.
+* Build on first hour and make pull requests to a GitHub pages site. @davanstrien Setup before hand. site will link to some repositories useful for librarians/dh.
-* examples of collobarative working on github links
+* examples of collobarative working on GitHub links
-* forking a github page.
+* forking a GitHub page.

 ## Lets review